elaheabtahii2-coder/parctice_hub/README.md

 # parctice_hub
-8. Future of digital assets.
+8. Future of digital asset
 # chainhub
 Small experiments and demos for chains and testnets.